Learning About Apprenticeships: What You Need To Know As A Parent.

 Does your child get a qualification?

 If your child successfully completes their apprenticeship they will receive a nationally recognised and accredited qualification, in the form of an apprenticeship framework certificate or an apprenticeship standard.

 There are different levels of qualifications available in apprenticeships: Intermediate (GCSE), Advanced (A-Level) and Higher (Foundation Degree).
-Here at the London Group, we offer Advanced and Higher apprenticeships.
+Here at LDN Apprenticeships, we offer Advanced and Higher apprenticeships.

 How does your child apply for an apprenticeship?